HigherOrderCO/Bend/docs/native-numbers.md

   match n {
     // If the number is 0, then return 0
     0: 0
-    // If the number is greater than 0, bind the predecessor to `a` +a:
+    // If the number is greater than 0, bind it predecessor to `a` +a:
     match a {
       // If the predecessor is 0, then return 1